Citing public safety, Clinton mayor enacts city curfew

 But if anyone becomes violent, Maddasion said, that will fall outside of the peaceful protest and into criminal activity that would lead to arrest and prosecution.

-Lundin hopes Tuesday’s protest in Clinton doesn’t turn violent, but “with seeing how everything happened in Davenport,” she felt the need to take precautions.
+Lundin hopes the protest in Clinton doesn’t turn violent, but “with seeing how everything happened in Davenport,” she felt the need to take precautions.
 “We’re just trying to be as proactive as possible.”

 Lundin understands that people are trying to be heard, “and I totally agree with it,” she said, but some people are using Floyd’s death and the subsequent protests as an excuse to vandalize and loot.